County Councillor grants

 - When to apply

-The opening date for the scheme is 1 June and the deadline for submitting grant requests is the 28 February in each financial year.
+The opening date for the scheme in 2020 is 1 April and the deadline for submitting grant requests is the 28 February 2021.

 - How much can I apply for?